 Evaluations are ongoing to optimize the excavation of RIM in Areas 1 and 2.
-The RODA specifies that RIM located between 8 and 12 feet B2005GS can remain in place as long as the activity left behind is offset by removal of RIM, with preference to areas of higher activity (e.g., 1,000 pCi/g) at depths of 12 to 20 feet B2005GS within Areas 1 and/or 2.
+The RODA specifies that a limited number of isolated pockets of RIM located between 8 and 12 feet B2005GS can remain in place as long as the activity left behind is offset by removal of RIM, with preference to areas of higher activity (e.g., 1000 pCi/g) at depths of 12 to 20 feet B2005GS within Area 1 and/or 2.
+Each isolated pocket identified to remain in place is subject to USEPA approval.
 In addition, the overall activity removed must equal the total activity between 0 and 16 feet B200GS.
-Those areas which are potentially greater than 1,000 pCi/g, and associated areas for activity off-set (areas less than 1,000 pCi/g but advantageously positioned for removal due to proximity to proposed excavation extents), will be tentatively identified as part of the 30% design using the methods described in the PEP (Parsons 2020) and elaborated on herein.
+Those areas which are potentially >1,000 pCi/g and associated areas for activity off-set (areas less than 1,000 pCi/g but advantageously positioned for removal due to proximity to proposed excavation extents), will be tentatively identified as part of the 30% design using the methods described in the PEP (Parsons 2020) and elaborated on in this appendix.
 This is a preliminary optimization because substantial new data will be obtained in the DI.

-5.1 Total Activity and Impacted Soil Volume in 4-foot Sub-intervals Between 0 and 20 feet B2005GS
+5.1 Total Activity and Impacted Soil Volume in 4-foot Subintervals Between 0 and 20 feet B2005GS